--> See stories from Uruguay, Poland, Italy
+See stories from Uruguay, Poland, Italy

-b) Teachers were the first responders during the educational crisis.
+2. Teachers were the first responders during the educational crisis.
 Networks of teachers were quickly formed, using communication technologies available to them.
 These networks created and shared teaching resources, and provided teachers with mutual support.

-See stories from Brazil, Poland, Greece c) Grassroots initiatives require support to function for a longer time.
+See stories from Brazil, Poland, Greece

+Grassroots initiatives require support to function for a longer time.
 Public institutions need to partner with informal initiatives, in order to make them sustainable and help them scale up.

--> See stories from Greece, Uruguay, Poland
+See stories from Greece, Uruguay, Poland

-d) Actors of many types took action and supported remote education: non-governmental organisations, universities, city governments.
-Ministries of Education need to adopt a multi-stakeholder model to manage remote education which acknowledges this support. -> See stories from Italy, Greece, Poland, Uruguay, Brazil e) Open Education does not solely rely on sharing openly licensed educational resources.
+Actors of many types took action and supported remote education: non-governmental organisations, universities, city governments.
+Ministries of Education need to adopt a multi-stakeholder model to manage remote education which acknowledges this support.

+Open Education does not solely rely on sharing openly licensed educational resources.
 It also harnesses practices of collaboration, content creation, networking and mutual support based on values of openness, solidarity and equality.